This is our review of the best harness for large dogs in 2022.

 Step-Through Harness or One that Goes Over Your Dog’s Head?

 A step-through harness only requires your dog to put their legs through one or more straps, then ties around their bodies.
 An over-the-head strap can be more difficult for certain dogs to put on as it can worry them to have something go over their head.
-If your dog is nervous, consider using a step-through harness.

 As previously mentioned, even dogs of the same breed can have different measurements.
 Simply buying a dog harness for a large dog may not be enough.
-Adjustable straps ensure that the harness will have a far better fit around your dog.
+Adjustable straps and features ensure that the harness will have a far better fit around your dog.

 The right fit will provide more comfort and more control.
 To ensure that you have the perfect fit, you will need to measure your dog around the neck.
-You should then measure them from one side of the widest part of their ribcage to the other.
+You should then measure from one side of the widest part of their ribcage to the other.

 What’s the strongest puppy harness for large breeds?